kwk/docker-registry-event-collector/README.md

 ## Tests

-I'm working on some test but currently there a none.
-Feel free to clone this repo and create a pull request for tests.
+The translation from a JSON notification Event to an upsert (aka. update or insert) MongoDB command is tested for manifest events.
+I also test that layer push events are not considered to be updates and don't result in any MongoDB commands.
 I really appreciate any contribution.

 ## Build